Data by Race and/or by Ethnicity

-The Expanded Race option provides counts only for Whites, African-Americans, American Indians and Alaska Natives, Asians/Native Hawaiians and Other Pacific Islanders, Some Other Races, and records with Data Unavailable.
+The Expanded Race option provides counts only for white, Black or African-Americans, American Indians and Alaska Native, Asians/Native Hawaiian and Other Pacific Islander, Some Other Race, Two or More Races (for applicable years) populations as well as records with Data Unavailable.
 Rates are not available through the Expanded Race option.

 In MICAs which do not use population as the denominator for rate calculations, rates by race are available for all available geographies using both the Basic Race and the Expanded Race options.
 These MICAs include the Birth MICA, Pregnancy MICA, and all five WIC MICAs.

-All data by race which uses Missouri Vital Statistics birth or death data uses the bridged-race methodology.
 Through 2009, the Missouri Vital Statistics system allowed for reporting of only one race.
-For data from 2010 to the present, the selection of multiple races is allowed.
-The bridged-race algorithm transforms the multiple race selections to one that allows for only one race.
-The single race groups are then combined into the four race groups referenced in the first paragraph.
-This adjustment is made to the following MICAs: Birth MICA, Pregnancy MICA, Fertility and Pregnancy Rate MICA and Death MICA.
+For data from 2010 to present, the selection of multiple races is allowed.
+The bridged-race algorithm transformed the multiple race selections to one that allows for only one race and was used until 2021.
+For data years after 2021, the race categories were redefined to include the “Two or More Races” category.
+These adjustments occur in the following MICAs: Birth MICA, Pregnancy MICA, Fertility and Pregnancy Rate MICA and Death MICA.
 In addition, there are vital statistics indicators on several Profiles that use this methodology.

 Race in Community Data Profiles